dolph/recipes/ceasar-salad.md

 Adding drop by drop to start, gradually whisk in olive oil, then vegetable oil; whisk until dressing is thick and glossy.

+> Maybe cut the amount of vegetable oil down?
+The dressing has a pretty intense flavor without it, and it seems to be diluted the more veggie oil you add.
+Taste at about 1/4 cup?

 - 2 tablespoons olive oil
 - 1/2 cup vegetable oil